srsapireddy/OpenLANE_EDA/README.md

 ![FLOW_2](https://github.com/srsapireddy/Images/blob/main/100.PNG?raw=true) </br>

 ### Library and User-defined Specs:
-* The separation between the power rail and the ground rail decides the cell height.
+* The separation between the power and ground rail decides the cell height.
 The cell width is dependent on the timing information.
 This depends on the drive strength of the cell.
 Lowering the value of the drive strength of the cell can drive a few other cells at the output.

 * The library developer must consider the supply voltage to design the cell, and they also need to take care of noise margin levels to take care of the supply voltage of the cell.
 * Certain libraries should be built on certain metal layers.
 This should be taken into consideration.